Battle of Cedar Mountain: Confederate position

 On the morning of August 9, Jackson's army crossed the Rapidan River into Culpeper County, led by Maj.
 Gen. Richard S. Ewell's division, followed by Brig.
 Gen. Charles S. Winder's division, with Maj.
 Gen. A.P.
 Hill's division in the rear.
 Just before noon, Brig.
-Gen. Jubal Early's brigade, the vanguard of Ewell's division, came upon Federal cavalry and artillery occupying the ridge above Cedar Run, just to the north-west of Cedar Mountain.
+Gen. Jubal Early's brigade, the vanguard of Ewell's division, came upon Federal cavalry and artillery occupying the ridge above Cedar Run, just to the northwest of Cedar Mountain.

-As stated before, Virginia was in the middle of an August heat wave.
+As stated above, Virginia was in the middle of an August heat wave.
 By 14:00, it was 98 °F and fighting did not commence until 15:30, the peak of the day's heat.
 Early in the contest, Jackson's army's movements were greatly hindered by this heat.
 The initial action consisted of a nearly two-hour artillery duel with neither side gaining a clear advantage.
 Some artillerymen suffered heat stroke as they frenetically fired their guns.
 The effective Federal artillery fire plunging around the Crittenden Gate had severely disrupted the Confederate deployment.